Home

 Download 1 below - this is a pre-publication version of the following article: Tyerman A (2023).
 The WHO call for urgent action to advance health equity, set in the context of the UN Convention on the Rights of Persons with Disabilities and the Equality Act.
 Special Issue on Human Rights.
 Clinical Psychology Forum, 368 , 33-42.
 Leicester: British Psychological Society.

-If you work regularly with persons with disabilities you are encouraged to read the above article in full.
+If you work regularly with persons with disabilities you are encouraged to read the above article.
 However the key issues are also summarised in Disability Discrimination Content and Concerns (see downloads below).
+The concerns reported in 2023 were updated and broadened in a presentation in Sussex in October 2024 - see download 3 below.

 Other key references and links are included in both of the above.